International Labour Standards on Dock workers

-For many countries, the dock industry is today an important link in the transport network that requires constant upgrading in order to respond to the demands of international trade.
-The growing transport volume, the increasing sophistication of infrastructure, the widespread use of containers, and the intensity of capital investment required for the development of dock activities have led to profound reforms in the sector.
-Once a sector relying on mostly occasional and low-skilled labour, dock work now requires more highly skilled workers who are increasingly registered workers.
+For many countries, the dock industry has become an important link in the transport network that requires constant upgrading in order to respond to the demands of international trade.
+The growing transport volume, the increasing sophistication of infrastructure, the widespread use of containers and the intensity of capital investment required for the development of dock activities have led to profound reforms in the sector.
+Once relying on mostly occasional and low-skilled labour, dock work now requires very highly skilled workers who are increasingly registered workers.
 At the same time, there are growing demands on dockworkers to be more productive and to work in shifts, while the overall dock workforce has been reduced.
 Developing countries are finding it difficult to finance the development of increasingly sophisticated ports.
-ILO standards help address these challenges by dealing with two peculiarities of dock work: the need for specific protection due to safety and health hazards to which dockworkers are exposed during their work, and the impact of technological progress and international trade on their employment and the organization of work in ports.
+ILO standards help address these challenges by dealing with two characteristics of dock work: the need for specific protection due to the safety and health hazards to which dockworkers are exposed during their work, and the impact of technological progress and international trade on their employment and the organization of work in ports.

 - Dock Work Convention, 1973 (No. 137) - [ratifications]